Finding the True Frequent Itemsets: Previous work

+A number of works explored the idea to use statistical properties of the patterns in order to assess their interestingness.
+While this is not the focus of our work, some of the techniques and models proposed are relevant to our framework.
 Most of these works are focused on association rules, but some results can be applied to itemsets.
-In these works, the notion of interestingness is related to the deviation between the actual support of a pattern in the dataset and its expected support in a random dataset generated according to a statistical model that can incorporate prior belief and that can be updated during the mining process to ensure that the most ``surprising'' patterns are extracted.
-In many previous works, the statistical model is a simple independence model: an item belongs to a transaction independently from other items~\citep{SilversteinBM98,MegiddoS98,DuMouchelP01,BoltonHA02,GionisMMT07,Hamalainen10,KirschMAPUV12}.
-In contrast, our work does not assume any statistical model for data generation, or better, does not impose any restriction on the model, with the result that our method is as general as possible, being distribution-free.
+In these works, the notion of interestingness is related to the deviation between the observed frequency of a pattern in the dataset and its expected support in a random dataset generated according to a well-defined probability distribution that can incorporate prior belief and that can be updated during the mining process to ensure that the most ``surprising'' patterns are extracted.
+In many previous works, the probability distribution was defined by a simple independence model: an item belongs to a transaction independently from other items~\citep{SilversteinBM98,MegiddoS98,DuMouchelP01,GionisMMT07,Hamalainen10,KirschMAPUV12}.
+In contrast, our work does not impose any restriction on the probability distribution generating the dataset, with the result that our method is as general as possible.

 \citet{KirschMAPUV12} developed a multi-hypothesis testing procedure to identify the best support threshold such that the number of itemsets with at least such support deviates significantly from its expectation in a random dataset of the same size and with the same frequency distribution for the individual items.
-In our work, the minimum threshold is an input parameter fixed by the user, and we return a collection of itemsets such that they all have a support at least as high as the threshold with respect to the distribution that generates the sample data.
+In our work, the minimum threshold $\theta$ is an input parameter fixed by the user, and we identify a threshold $\hat{\theta}\ge\theta$ to guarantee that the collection of FIs w.r.t.~$\hat{\theta}$ does not contain any false discovery.

-\citet{BoltonHA02} suggest that, in pattern extraction settings, it may be more relevant to bound the False Discovery Rate rather than the Family-Wise Error Rate, due to the high number of statistical tests involved.
-In our experimental evaluation we noticed that the high number of tests is a problem when using traditional multiple-hypothesis correction techniques.
-The methods we present do not incur in this issue because they consider all the itemsets together, without the need to test each of them singularly.